awslabs/Renate/README.rst

     :target: https://renate.readthedocs.io
     :alt: Documentation Status

-Renate - Automatic Neural Networks Retraining and Continual Learning in Python
+Renate: Automatic Neural Networks Retraining and Continual Learning in Python
 ******************************************************************************

 Renate is a Python package for automatic retraining of neural networks models.